A Ghost in the Post

 So I decided I needed to compile and illustrate my own bouquets for various situations.

-For my first few bouquets, I chose to work on an idea I’d had caught in my brain cobwebs since I saw this (re)posted to Pinterest:
+For my first few bouquets, I chose to work on an idea I’d had caught in my brain cobwebs since I saw this (re)posted to Pinterest.
+(I tried to find where this post first came from, other than what looks to be Tumblr, to no avail.)

 The following are a few of my first, uh… passive-aggressive bouquets.
 (More to come!)